What Is RAG? Retrieval Augmented Generation for Beginners

 For this lesson, we’ll focus on the simple version where you control what context to include.

-Step 2: Augment the Prompt with Context
+Step 2: Augment Your Prompt

 Add the retrieved content to your prompt in a clearly marked section.
 Make it obvious to the model what’s “source material” versus your instructions.